Damianjacob/CI-MS2-fun-Quiz/README.md

 See live version of site: https://damianjacob.github.io/CI-MS2-fun-Quiz/

 <img src='docs/amiresponsive.png' alt='Am i responsive screenshot'>
-The goal of this project is to create an interactive website that contains a quiz game.
+The goal of this project is to create an interactive  and responsive website that contains a quiz game.
 The site is targeted towards people of all ages who want to have fun and test their knowledge.

 ## User Goals
 1. Have fun with an interactive game